Lower-rung sprint for data leaders Typical sprint: $2,500-$5,000

 • Less rework from building the wrong thing for the wrong stakeholder

-• A cleaner handoff into data foundation or implementation support
+• A cleaner handoff into Data Foundation, metric certification, or scoped implementation support

 This is for you if...